10 sizzling Sicilian dishes to taste on your travels

 Pasta is served with sardines, anchovies, wild fennel, raising pine nuts, saffron, olive oil and seasoning.
 It’s not easy to get wild fennel outside Sicily, so other variations use fennel leaves as a worthy substitute.

-Notorious for being a ‘poor’ dish, the extremely flavoursome ingredients in pasta con le sarde creates a big, and lasting, impression.
+Notorious for being a ‘poor’ dish, the extremely flavorsome ingredients in pasta con le sarde creates a big, and lasting, impression.
 Sadly, it was once known as ‘trash pasta’ in the past.
 This is because fisherman would use sardines as bait, or throw it back to the sea.
-Also, sardines weren’t seen as high value, which led to poorer families creating pasta con le sarde.
+Also, they didn’t regard sardines as high value, which led to poorer families creating pasta con le sarde.

 Pasta con le sarde

 Which of these Sicilian dishes have you tried?
-Are there any that you’d like to try?
+Are there any that appeal to your palate?
 Let me know in the comments below!